PolusAI/.github/profile/README.md

 * Nathan Hotaling	- Senior Vice President of Data Science
 * Sunny Yu - Associate Director Software Engineering
 * Nick Schaub - Associate Director of Artificial Intelligence

+# Contact and Support

+For questions, comments, and discussion, you can reach out on image.sc under the [polusai](https://forum.image.sc/tag/polusai) tag.

+For bug reports, please open an issue on the relevant repository.